Positivity of Mass in Higher Dimensions: Definitions and Assumptions

 \section{Definitions and Assumptions}

 In order to carry out the comparison with Minkowski spacetime mentioned in the previous section, it will be necessary to impose stronger conditions than those used in \cite{PSW}.
-These assumptions will be more similar to the ones used in \cite{poorman} and \cite{poorman2}.
-In this section we outline the various assumptions used. \begin{definition} A \textit{spacetime} $(M,g)$ is a connected manifold $M$ of dimension $D+1$, where $D\geq3$, equipped with a $C^1$ Lorentzian metric $g$ of signature $(D,1)$. \end{definition} For the purposes of Theorem \ref{thm:nullline}, requiring the metric to be $C^1$ will be sufficient.
+These conditions will be more similar to the ones used in \cite{poorman} and \cite{poorman2}.
+In this section we outline the various assumptions made. \begin{definition} A \textit{spacetime} $(M,g)$ is a connected manifold, $M$, of dimension $D+1$ ($D\geq3$) equipped with a $C^{1,1}$ Lorentzian metric $g$ of signature $(D,1)$. \end{definition} For the purposes of Theorem \ref{thm:nullline}, requiring the metric to be $C^{1,1}$ will be sufficient.
 In order to obtain a focusing result in Section \ref{A Focusing Theorem in Higher Dimensions}, it may be necessary to make stronger assumptions.
-For example, in Theorem \ref{thm:Borde} we assume that the metric is $C^2$. \begin{definition} A spacetime $(M,g)$ admits \textit{quasi-Cartesian co-ordinates} if there are co-ordinates, defined on some subset of $M$ diffeomorphic to $\mathbbm{R}\times\mathbbm{R}^D\setminus B$ (where $B$ denotes a closed ball in $\mathbbm{R}^3$ centred on the origin), with respect to which the components of the metric, $g$, take the form
+For example, in Theorem \ref{thm:Borde} we assume that the quantity $R_{ab}T^aT^b$ is finite and continuous, where $T^a$ is tangent to a null geodesic.
+To ensure this, it would be sufficient to assume that the metric is $C^2$. \begin{definition} A spacetime $(M,g)$ admits \textit{quasi-Cartesian co-ordinates} if there are co-ordinates, defined on some subset of $M$ diffeomorphic to $\mathbbm{R}\times\mathbbm{R}^D\setminus B$ (where $B$ denotes a closed ball in $\mathbbm{R}^D$), with respect to which the components of the metric, $g$, take the form